 NICU Warmer — Intelligent Patient Monitoring#

-It combines several AI workloads:
+It combines several representative AI workloads:

 Object Detection (×3): Custom OpenVINO FP32 models for detecting patient presence, caretaker presence, and warmer latch clip status — all running on Intel Arc GPU.